Paisley Museum and Art Galleries

-Paisley Museum and Art Galleries is currently closed for refurbishment and is due to reopen 2024.
-It is a museum and public art gallery located in the town of Paisley and is run by Renfrewshire Council.
-It houses one of the largest municipal art collections in Scotland, including over 800 paintings.
+Paisley Museum and Art Galleries is a museum in Paisley, Scotland.
+It is currently closed for refurbishment and is due to reopen in 2026 with the title of Paisley Museum.
+It is located in the town of Paisley and is run by Renfrewshire Council.
+When it had art galleries, it housed one of the largest municipal art collections in Scotland, including over 800 paintings.

 The Museum and Art Galleries were gifted to the town of Paisley by the industrialist Sir Peter Coats in 1871.
 The building, which also houses Paisley Library and the Coats Observatory, was designed by Glasgow architect John Honeyman of the firm of Honeyman and Keppie.
 The first curator of the Museum was the entomologist Morris Young who remained in post until his death in 1897 leaving the Museum a bequest of £500 to be invested and the returns used to pay for the upkeep of the entomological collections and all his books.
 The museum has been extended on several occasions since it opened.
 There are plans for a revamp of the Museum to transform it into an "international-class destination" based around the Paisley's heritage story.